-deluxe Specifying this option enables us to use mincho with two weights (medium and bold), gothic with three weights (medium, bold and heavy), and rounded gothic1.
-The heavy weight of gothic can be used by "changing the family" \gtebfamily.
-This is because fontspec package can handle only medium (\mdseries) and bold (\bfseries).

-expert Use horizontal kana alternates, and define a control sequence \rubyfamily to use kana characters designed for ruby.

-bold Use bold gothic as bold mincho.
+- nodeluxe Use one-weighted mincho and gothic font families.
+This means that \mcfamily\bfseries, \gtfamily\bfseries and \gtfamily\mdseries use the same font.
+This option is enabled by default. - deluxe Use mincho with two weights (medium and bold), gothic with three weights (medium, bold and heavy), and rounded gothic.
+The heavy weight of gothic can be used by "changing the family" \gtebfamily, because fontspec package can handle only medium (\mdseries) and bold (\bfseries). - expert Use horizontal kana alternates, and define a control sequence \rubyfamily to use kana characters designed for ruby. - bold Use bold gothic as bold mincho.